Homeland Security

 All degree requirements for the Master of Professional Studies in Homeland Security must be met within five years of admission to degree status.

 Homeland security refers to the unifying core for the vast global network of organizations and institutions that are involved in the efforts to secure society.
-Regardless of field of specialization, or chosen discipline for graduate study, all professionals in the program will participate in a Unifying Core Curriculum with the following educational goals and objectives:
+Regardless of field of specialization, or chosen discipline for graduate study, all professionals in the program will participate in a Unifying Core Curriculum.
+The Core Curriculum consists of the following three courses:

 Required Courses